vishrutkohli/mailman3/src/mailman/handlers/docs/filtering.rst

 A simple filtering setting will just search the content types of the messages parts, discarding all parts with a matching MIME type.
 If the message's outer content type matches the filter, the entire message will be discarded.
+However, if we turn off content filtering altogether, then the handler short-circuits.
 ::

     >>> from mailman.interfaces.mime import FilterAction